Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Responsiveness 4.4 Easy turning without much effort
+Responsiveness 4.4 Easy to turn without much effort

 Compare Performance Scores of These Mattresses

-Mattress Overall Score Support Pressure Relief Cooling Motion Isolation Durability Responsiveness Edge Support
+Mattress Overall Support Pressure Relief Cooling Motion Isolation Durability Responsiveness Edge Support

-Happsy Organic Mattress (Medium-Firm) 4.3 4.6 4.0 4.3 3.5 4.5 4.6 4.4
+Happsy Organic Mattress (Medium Firm) 4.3 4.6 4.0 4.3 3.5 4.5 4.6 4.4

 Happsy Organic Mattress (Plush) 4.3 4.2 4.7 4.2 3.6 4.5 4.4 4.3